Keith Newman

-High school years
+Early life

 Newman lettered for three seasons at Thomas Jefferson High School in Tampa, Florida.

 Newman won the Guy Toph Award as a senior in 1994.
 He was the 55th winner of the award which is given to the top high school football player in Hillsborough County.

 Newman caught 62 passes for 1,538 yards and 13 touchdowns while at Jefferson.